 In evolutionary biology, a species is either an “R-strategist,” “K-strategist,” or somewhere in the middle.
 R-strategists, like rabbits, survive as a species by having lots and lots of offspring and betting on just a few of them making it to adulthood to pass on their genes.
 They don’t invest as much in raising or protecting the offspring.

-This is where, instead of spending time nurtuing each interaction, you put out something generic to more people and see who responds.
+This is where, instead of spending time nurturing each interaction, you put out something generic to more people and see who responds.

 He goes right for the snap.
 That’s high volume shooting.
 He’s put no effort into this so he can message more matches, but the downside is he won’t get as many replies.
 Here, he does.
 He then follows it up with two just stellar messages making fun of himself, and the door is back open to continue the conversation.

-Let’s see how if pulls this together in the next appendix.
+Let’s see if he pulls this together in the next appendix.